Chang'e-5: China's Moon sample return mission

 Vehicles reentering Earth’s atmosphere from the Moon travel much faster than those returning from low-Earth orbit: about 11 kilometers per second versus 8 kilometers per second.
 Whereas human-rated vehicles like NASA’s Apollo capsule relied solely on strong heat-shielding, Chang’e-5 performed a “skip reentry,” bouncing off the atmosphere once to slow down before plummeting to a landing in Inner Mongolia.
 The landing site was the same used for returning crewed Shenzhou spacecraft.

 After dropping off its Moon samples at Earth, Chang'e-5 left for the Sun-Earth Lagrange point 1 (L1), where Earth and the Sun’s gravity balance in a way that spacecraft can remain stable for long periods of time.
-This location is particularly well-suited for solar observations; Chang'e-5 will conduct technology tests to help engineers plan future missions there.
-The spacecraft may later move to L4 or L5 to search for near-Earth asteroids.
+This location is particularly well-suited for solar observations; Chang'e-5 conducted technology tests to help engineers plan future missions there.